 We cannot allow that to happen.

-We don't even get the inspections that we need to see if they are comp in full compliance.
+We don't even get the inspections that we need to see if they are in full compliance.

-The next part of it is in what, four years, you know, in ten years they were allowed to go ahead and make nuclear weapons.
+You know, in 10 years, they were allowed to go ahead and make nuclear weapons.

 That's a dumb idea.